openscanhub/openscanhub/docs/managing_database.md

 ```

 * `-p 8888:80` forwards your local port `8888` to the port `80` inside the container where `pgadmin` listens.
-* `--net openscanhub_internal-network` connects the container to the same network as OpenScanHub and database are connected to.
+* `--net osh_internal-network` connects the container to the same network as OpenScanHub and database are connected to.
 The network is created by `podman-compose` and you can check its name first via `podman network ls`.
 * `-e PGADMIN_DEFAULT_*` sets the credentials to use with the web app.

 Then, you can log into the web app on [localhost:8888](http://localhost:8888/) and set a connection to the database server `db` using username and password from `compose.yaml`.
 The app stores that info so you'll not need to configure it again.